Timothy Megraw

 Current Research

 The centrosome is the major microtubule-organizing center (MTOC) in animal cells and impacts many disease-related functions.
 We focus on the links between centrosome functions and inherited forms of microcephaly that arise from syndromes such as MCPH or SCKL.
 Our investigations show cell division-related defects in stem cells arising from impaired centrosome replication, but there are also specific metabolic impairments in cells mutant for centrosome protein genes.
 We suspect that Zika virus perturbs the same centrosome-related pathways in human neural stem cells, causing microcephaly in infected mothers during their pregnancy.
-We are investigating the links between Zika virus infection and centrosome impairment, to connect the inherited and viral-induced forms of microcephaly.
+We are investigating the links between Zika virus infection and centrosome impairment to connect the inherited and viral-induced forms of microcephaly.

 Neuroscience graduate students, postdocs, and affiliates